Vietnam to quarantine visitors in coronavirus battle

 The government has advised Vietnamese to call off large gatherings and ordered them to wear masks in public places.

-Reporting by Phuong Nguyen; Editing by James Pearson, Clarence Fernandez and Timothy Heritage
+Reporting by Phuong Nguyen; Editing by James Pearson, Clarence Fernandez, Timothy Heritage and Giles Elgood